iblazhko/eventsourced-processmanager/README.md

 * *Shipment*: description of goods being sent, and information about what carriers we are using
-* *Shipment Leg*: an individual leg in a *Shipment* journey; defines what carrier we are using, packages content / dimensions / weight (not covered in this example), when shipment package(s) is expected to enter a *Shipment Leg*'s carrier network, and *Shipper* / *Receiver* / *Collection* details
+* *Shipment Leg*: an individual leg in a *Shipment* journey; defines what carrier we are using for this leg, package(s) content / dimensions / weight (not covered in this example), when shipment package(s) expected to enter the carrier network, and *Shipper* / *Receiver* / *Collection* details
 * *Shipment Process Outcome*: if the process was successful, we expect to have tracking number(s) for each shipment leg, collection booking reference (if collection booking is required), and set of shipment documents